shenxianpeng/win-jenkins-agent/README.md

     You can find this arguments on Jenkins.

-    Node -> Configure -> Launch method, chose "Launch agent by connecting it to the master".
+    Node -> Configure -> Launch method, chose "**Launch agent by connecting it to the controller**".

     Then you will see ![arguments](images/arguments.png).

-### Register as a service
+### Install and start service

-Install as service
+Install jenkins agent as a service

 ```bat
 C:\agent>jenkins-agent.exe install